ZeshanDev1/ZeshanDev1/README.md

-# 👋 Hi there, I'm Zeshan Khan
+# 👋 Hi there, I'm Muhammad Zeshan Maik

 I'm a **Frontend Developer** passionate about creating modern, responsive, and animated websites.
 I love combining clean UI with smooth user interactions using **React**, **GSAP**, and **TypeScript**.